Courses-journey/cpp-cherno/README.md

 *  u must cast it to a data type with 1 byte size like [char]
 *  now u must modify offset to be 8
 *
-*  Then as u want to assgin value 3 which is integer
+*  Then as u want to assign value 3 which is integer
 *  u must cast pointer again to an integer pointer
 */
 *(int*)((char*)ptr + 8) = 3;